bwcarp/go-thermostat-monitor/README.md

 # go-thermostat-monitor
 This is a small daemon for gathering thermostat data and comparing it to different weather sites.
 It writes to InfluxDB2.

+> As much as I would like to continue maintaining this project, I moved into an apartment built in 1890 so I'm rocking radiators and portable ACs.
+Might I recommend [Home Assistant](https://www.home-assistant.io/)?
+It's far more user friendly with a lot more features.
+This I mostly wrote as a way to learn Go.
+Otherwise, feel free to fork it.

 This is a port of my old [go-nest-temp-monitor](https://github.com/blakehartshorn/go-nest-temp-monitor) project to InfluxDB 2.0, with the addition of Ecobee support.
 Users on InfluxDB 1.x should seek out that project, although it is no longer maintained.

 #### Celsius vs Fahrenheit